 If you wish to create your own label designs then we are happy for you to do so.
 Below is a list of requirements we have for the label files you provide.
 We have also attached our guide to regulatory requirements (advisory only and based on Nutribl's interpretation) and a template pdf to show the format of each label size.

-1. FILE FORMAT - we prefer png but can take other universal graphic files such as BMP, TIF, WMF, and JPG.
-We don’t use pdf for our print files on our system as they take up too much space and there is no discernible difference in print quality between jpg and pdf.
+1. FILE FORMAT - we prefer jpg.
+We don’t use pdf for our print files as they take up too much space on our servers and there is no discernible difference in print quality between jpg and pdf.
 Please name each label file using the correct SKU as detailed in the label

-2. RESOLUTION - the files should be 300 DPI to ensure optimal print quality.
+2. RESOLUTION - the files should be 600dpi to ensure optimal print quality.

-3. BORDER SPACE - there should be a 3mm back border left between end of label content and edge of label to ensure text does not get cut off.
+3. BORDER SPACE - there should be a 3mm back border between the end of the label content and the edge of the label to ensure text does not get cut off when printing.

 5. SEPARATE FILES - our flat mail back bottles require 2 labels per product - a front and a back label.
-In these cases we need the label files supplying as 2 individual files - one for the front label and one for the back label.
+In these cases, we need the label files supplied as 2 individual files - one for the front label and one for the back label.

 6. BORDERS - you can have borders on your labels if you wish.
 However please be aware that the printer we use is essentially a high spec ink jet – we use Epson C7500G printers.
 As such the labels may not line up exactly each time.
 If slight variation in border placement / thickness is something that will frustrate you then you may prefer not to use borders in your label design.